apache/calcite/README.md

 Already implemented
 ===================

+Methods on Enumerable:
-* For Enumerable: select, selectMany, where;
+* select, selectMany, where, groupJoin, join;
-  count, longCount;
+* count, longCount;
-  cast, ofType;
+* cast, ofType;
-  toMap, toLookup (except variants that require EqualityComparer).
+* toMap, toLookup

+Methods on Queryable:
+* where, whereN

+(Except methods that involve EqualityComparer.)

 More information
 ================